‘Not a good idea:’ Experts concerned about pope trip to Iraq

 Madani, the Harvard virologist, urged trip organizers to let science and data guide their decision-making.

-A decision to reschedule or postpone the trip, or move it to a virtual format, would “be quite impactful from a global leadership standpoint” because “it would signal prioritizing the safety of Iraq’s public,” she said.
+A decision to reschedule or postpone the papal trip, or move it to a virtual format, would “be quite impactful from a global leadership standpoint” because “it would signal prioritizing the safety of Iraq’s public,” she said.

 Kullab reported from Baghdad.
 Jamey Keaten in Geneva contributed.